end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2015-10-04-how-to-remove-ads-from-hdhomerun-recordings-and-still-encode-with-handbrake.md

 The trick is to use a temporary (intermediate) file to cut ads and encode this file with a lossless video codec to prevent any quality degradation.
 Then use Handbrake to encode the final video for best results.

-# Download &amp; Install required software
+# Download & Install required software

 The following software must be downloaded and installed: